Canon 400D vs SX60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 Both the 400D and the SX60 have been discontinued, but can regularly be found used on eBay.
 The 400D was replaced by the Canon 450D, while the SX60 was followed by the Canon SX70.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.